russorat/influxdata-operator/README.md

 # Add a new controller that watches for Influxdb
 $ operator-sdk add controller  --api-version=dev9-labs.bitbucket.org/v1alpha1 --kind=Influxdb

+# Build and push the influxdata-operator image to a public registry

+$ operator-sdk build aaltameemi/influxdata-operator:v0.0.3

+$ docker push aaltameemi/influxdata-operator:v0.0.3

+# Update the operator manifest to use the built image name.

 # Deploy the Influxdata Operator && Custom Resource for Influxdata Installation
 $ kubectl create -f deploy/storageclass-gcp.yaml